qcri-social/AIDR/Operator's-manual.md

 * If you don't include '#', you also match hashtags ("bridge" matches "#bridge")
 * If you do include '#', you only match hashtags ("#bridge" does not match "bridge")

-## 2.2.
-Specifying a geographical region

-One or several geographical regions can be specified.
+For the **geographical boundary**, one or several regions can be specified.
 Each one should be indicated by a rectangle in coordinate space.
 The following website can help you determine these coordinates: http://boundingbox.klokantech.com/ -- chose the option "Copy/paste CSV format of a boundingbox".